 We used a logic analyzer.
 Digital communication is a series of zeros and ones.
 The voltage goes higher, the voltage goes lower.
 A logic analyzer collects the oscillating voltages between high and low and then will display for you the digital data in a variety of formats.
 But there all kinds of way to do it.
 You can use a logic analyzer, you can use a microprocessor, you can use a computer--basically, anything that lets you see the information that's being exchanged and then lets you know what to do to mimic the information.

-So we listened to the communications going on between the voter, who in the case of one machine is pushing buttons (it's a push-button voting machine) and in the other is touching things on a touchscreen.
+I've been to high school science fairs where the kids had more sophisticated microprocessor projects.So we listened to the communications going on between the voter, who in the case of one machine is pushing buttons (it's a push-button voting machine) and in the other is touching things on a touchscreen.
 Then we listened to the communication going on between the smarts of the machine and the voter.
 Let's say I'm trying to make Jones win the election, and you might vote for Smith.
 Then my microprocessor is going to tell the smarts of the machine to vote for Jones if you try to vote for Smith.
 But if you're voting for Jones anyway, I'm not going to tamper with the communications.
 Sometimes you block communications, sometimes you tamper with information, sometimes you just look at it and let it pass on through.
 That's essentially the idea.
 Figure out the communications going on, then tamper as needed, including with the information being sent back to the voter.

 We can do this because most voting machines, as far as I can tell, are not encrypted.
 It's just open standard format communication.
 So it's pretty easy to figure out information being exchanged.
 Anyone who does digital electronics--a hobbyist or an electronics fan--could figure this out.